 Yes, we were fighting hackers using a cloud technology, data platforms, ML, and AI, but we weren’t doing it for the hype.
 We were mission-driven to defend critical infrastructure.

 We knew when to dress up.
-I once worked for a bank, and we all recognized the importance of caring for financials—I now hold the Chartered Financial Analyst designation.
-We defended hospitals systems at Critical Insight, and when we visited those organizations, we keenly respected that healthcare management teams dress more formally.
-We certainly knew that an investor pitch in New York had better be done in a suit.
+I have worked in banking and own the mandatory pinstripe suit.
+I know the importance of caring for financials—I now hold the Chartered Financial Analyst designation.
+At Critical Insight, we defended hospitals systems, and when we visited those organizations, we keenly respected that healthcare management teams dress more formally.
+We certainly knew that an investor pitch in New York had better be done in formal attire.

 But for our daily work, we needed to roll up our sleeves and get the job done.